Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 Here we examine one possible alternative coronagraph design that has higher throughput at small working angles: the phase-induced amplitude apodizer (PIAA) coronagraph.
 We adopt a PIAA design created for the LUVOIR-B aperture which incorporated a focal plane mask with radius $2.5$ $\lambda/D$ and a DM-assisted solution robust to stellar diameters as large as 0.1 $\lambda/D$ (we note that this DM solution may help other coronagraph designs as well).
 We refer to this design as PIAA-FPM2.5.
 Figure \ref{fig:coronagraphs} shows the azimuthally averaged performance of the PIAA-FPM2.5 in red.
 In comparison with the DMVC6, the contrast near $\sim$4 $\lambda/D$ is a factor of $\sim$4 worse and the effective OWA is notably limited by contrast degradations to $\sim$20 $\lambda/D$.
-We choose this single, non-ideal coronagraph design as an example to illustrate a point: in spite of the degraded contrast, the increase in core throughput at small working angles will more than compensate on a survey scale, resulting in significantly improved yields.
+Notably, we maintain the same uniform noise floor used throughout this study, which is not proportional to the raw contrast.
+We choose this single, non-ideal coronagraph design as an example to illustrate a point: in spite of the degraded contrast, if the noise floor remains the same, the increase in core throughput at small working angles will more than compensate on a survey scale, resulting in significantly improved yields.
 This is because exposure times are reduced for targets in which the leaked starlight doesn't dominate the background count rate (e.g., distant stars).

 Unlike the DMVC6, the PIAA-FPM2.5 works for both polarizations simultaneously.
 This has the potential to reduce the complexity of the instrument by eliminating parallel polarization channels.
 In principle, the complexity could be maintained and the parallel polarization channels could be replaced by another dichroic split, doubling the total instrument bandwidth.
 However, here we make the conservative assumption that dual polarization channels are still required to minimize polarization cross-talk and do not adopt any increase in total instrument bandpass.